 However, we choose to do a few of these to earn extra cash but also to make our blog as interesting and varied as possible.
 There are very very few travel jobs that are easy, most require quite a bit of work and are highly competitive but are so worth it!

 My advise is to save up (read our saving for your travels blog to help), choose where you want to travel to and/or around and try a few of the above suggestions before heading out there.
 Whilst you are away, see which of these options you are making more money from and stick with that.
+You could always invest in a timeshare for those popular destinations that you love to visit!

 How do you fund your travels?!
 Share your tips and suggestions in the comments below!